by Bárbara Pérez Curiel

-Love in Excess, published at the beginning of a decade during which women writers dominated the literary market, (7) navigates the social roles, opportunities, and identities available to upper-class women in eighteenth-century Britain, an exploration that necessarily entails addressing the duality of reason and emotion that confined women in incapacitating social positions, robbing them of any aspiration to freedom.
-Haywood’s novel points to the contradictions at the core of the expectations imposed on women, who, on the one hand, are regarded as rationally inferior and prone to passion, but, on the other, are expected to (rationally) tame such penchant if they do not want to risk being cast away.
-Women, allegedly animalistic creatures incapable of proper reasoning, depended on the same capacity for reason and temperance they were supposed to naturally lack.
+Love in Excess, whose publication roughly coincided with the beginning of a decade during which women writers dominated the literary market (7), navigates the emotional states and intellectual strategies associated with the normative sexual roles available to upper-class, European women in the eighteenth century, a context where the single definition of female success was marriage.
+Haywood’s work points to the contradictions at the core of the expectations imposed on these women, who, on the one hand, are regarded as rationally inferior and therefore prone to passions, while, on the other, are expected to (rationally) tame such penchant if they do not want to risk being cast away.
+The social status of women, normatively portrayed in mainstream cultural and scientific narratives as creatures incapable of proper reasoning, depended on the same capacity for reason and temperance they were supposed to naturally lack.
 Count D’elmont himself, the male protagonist of Haywood’s story, reflects on this conundrum:

 But when he considered how much he had struggled, and how far he had been from being able to repell desire, he began to wonder that it could ever enter into his thoughts that there was even a possibility for woman, so much stronger in fancy, and weaker in her judgment, to suppress the influence of that powerful passion; against which no laws, no rules, no force of reason, or philosophy, are sufficient wards.
 (8)

-Through the character of Alovisa, D’elmont’s first wife, Haywood shows the consequences on women’s psyche of the social norms of eighteenth-century Britain which forbade them to “make a declaration of [their] thoughts” to a man.
-Alovisa’s repressed passion for D’elmont, who ends up marrying her only for ambition, drives her to incarnate, as in a self-fulfilling prophecy, the irrational woman her society expected her to be: “she raved, she tore her hair and face, and in the extremity of her anguish was ready to lay violent hands on her own life”.
+Through the character of Alovisa, D’elmont’s first wife, Haywood’s narrator shows the consequences on women’s psyche of the social norms that forbade them, as stated in the novel, “to make a declaration of their thoughts” to a man.
+Alovisa’s repressed passion for D’elmont (who eventually marries her for ambition) drives her to incarnate, as in a self-fulfilling prophecy, the irrational woman her society expected her to be: “she raved, she tore her hair and face, and in the extremity of her anguish was ready to lay violent hands on her own life”.
 (9)

 By exhibiting these conditions, Haywood implies that Alovisa embodies the cliché not because that is her nature, but because she is forced to repress an essential aspect of her humanity, the same one D’elmont can so freely express and act upon.
 The Count’s intense passions never pose a threat to him (they, however, put the women he desires, and those who desire him, in serious risk).
 The contrast of the situations of D’elmont and Alovisa suggests that men’s rationality is, at least partially, a result of their license to be passionate, while women’s irrationality is a consequence of the written and unwritten rules that force them to suppress their emotions.
 If the enlightened ideal of reason freed men, it trapped women in a dichotomy that served to consolidate their modern subjection.
 Haywood goes beyond merely questioning women’s assumed inferior rationality: Her work contests the binary opposition of reason and passion by showing their interdependence and how its arbitrary construction works against women.